psf/the-invisibles/content/english/episodes/ep-8.md

   description: "
 Mojdeh Rastgoo is a Machine Learning Data Scientist and Project Manager based in Pris.
 She has a PhD in computer sicence and has been an active memnber of the community since 2018.
-She is a co organizer of PyLadies Paris and member of PSF Code of Conduct Working-Group since mid 2023.
+She is a co-organizer of PyLadies Paris and member of PSF Code of Conduct Working Group since mid 2023.
 And recently she has joined the PyPodcats team as the fifth organizer.

-She participated in organization of EuroSciPy 2023/2024 conference, JupyterCon 2023, PyCon.DE & PyData Berlin 2024, and PyLadies Paris meetups since 2022.
+She participated in organization of EuroSciPy 2023/2024 conference, JupyterCon 2023, PyCon DE & PyData Berlin 2024, and PyLadies Paris meetups since 2022.
-She has also given introductory python tutorials in several occaisions.
+She has also given introductory python tutorials in several occasions.
 "
   social:
   - name: github